Japanese-English. Your starter stage to create the foundations for your ultimate and awesome Japanese success.

 Want to give it a try first before buying?
 Download the free sample of the first 50 cards.

-For reference, this is about half the cost of the most popular textbook, Genki 1.
+For reference, this is a little over half the cost of the most popular textbook, Genki 1.

 – Want all 4 stages together?
 Jalup Beginner Level Package!
 (Beginner 1000 – Stages 1-4 + Kana Conqueror + Jalup Stories Beginner + XPNAVI): $99.99